 Megan Doczi received her B.A. in neuroscience from Drew University and earned her Ph.D. in anatomy and neurobiology from the University of Vermont.

-Heather Driscoll received her BS and MS in botany from the University of Vermont, where she completed research on the origin and evolution of beech ferns (genus Thelypteris) in Vermont and sword ferns (genus Polystichum) on the Hawaiian Islands.
+Heather Driscoll received her B.S. and M.S. in botany from the University of Vermont, where she completed research on the origin and evolution of two fern lineages using molecular data: beech ferns (genus Thelypteris) in Vermont and sword ferns (genus Polystichum) on the Hawaiian Islands.

 Virginia M. H. Kunkel joined the Norwich faculty in 1995.